 When the same people brainstorm together over and over, they can tend to produce the same ideas over and over.
 For this reason, consider introducing new people to your brainstorming session to shake up the usual and lend a fresh perspective—and hopefully fresh ideas—to your brainstorming topics.
 Invitees can be colleagues from different departments, customers or clients for a focus group, or an outside consultant.

 Every brainstorming session should be considered a safe space to share ideas—even unconventional ones.
 Remember, the only bad ideas are no ideas, and any idea shared shouldn’t be shot down or judged.
 In addition, the brainstorm facilitator should ensure every brainstormer is treated equally and given the same amount of time to talk.
 This might mean setting a timer for each brainstormer to talk and acknowledging those who are dominating conversations.
 Likewise, every brainstormer should be open and curious to ideas.

 Creative thinking begins with not taking ourselves too seriously.
 Just as you encourage inclusivity, encourage imperfections and out-of-the-box thinking, too.
+This could include anything from fun team building games to unique icebreaker questions.
 Hey, even a bevy of silly ideas to build off of is better than no ideas at all.
 Brainstorming techniques like wishing can encourage team members to open up.

 Similar to how a change of scenery can inspire new ideas, even a little background music can promote creativity.
 Consider putting some on for your brainstorming session, and for the best results ensure it’s: